MatFX/FGW14_IP_Library/README.md

 # FGW14_IP_Library

 Java API implementation of the Eltako FGW14WL-IP gateway.
-The API and product description will you find at the [product page](https://bit.ly/43ge0Lo) from the producer Eltako.
+The API and product description will you find at the [product page](https://bit.ly/43ge0Lo) from the company Eltako.

 In this project you will find different packages, the main content is at